ThomasADuffy/Crypto-Capstone-1/README.md

 ```
 To view my class's please refer to the file [here.](https://github.com/ThomasADuffy/Crypto-Capstone-1/blob/master/src/parsing_class.py)

-After creating these class's I started to load in the data and one aspect I noticed espcially about the bitcoin twitter csv file is that it contained alot of inconsistancies.
+After creating these class's I started to load in the data and exploring it.
+I noticed the bitcoin twitter csv file contained alot of inconsistancies.
 It seems that some most days didnt have any tweets, which was very trivial for what I was looking to accomplish.It also had a very small date range, which did not help either.
 Below is a graph which shows the original set of data where each bar is a day.
 ![Messy BTC twitter data][og_btc_count_bar]

 [og_btc_count_bar]:https://github.com/ThomasADuffy/Crypto-Capstone-1/blob/master/graphs/oldBTC_price_vs_tweets_linegraph_bar.png

 Therefor I found another dataset which contained the counts of tweets per hour for a larger time frame and was more consistant and utilized that for my bitcoin twitter data.
 The dataset was from kaggle and had the count for tweets per hour which contained bitcoin. since it was a csv, I was able to utlize the class I already had which made importing and cleaning it extremely easy.
-All I had to do for this data set was a groupy by and sum the counts so I could get a count by day.
+All I had to do for this data set was a groupby query and sum the counts so I could get a count by day.

 The datasets used also had a very diffrent date range between the two coins.
 The dates for the financial data of the coins spaned from the start of coinmarketcap keeping track of the coin to 02/09/2018.
 Therefor I didnt really have any issue with the date range.
 The only parameter which restricted my dates was the range of time which the twitter data covered.
 For Ethereum the  date range was from 08/07/2015 - 02/09/2018 for both data sets.
 With Bitcion the tweets only went as far back as 08/01/2017 - 02/09/2018  so it was a much shorter time frame.